grimmelm/ctech404/ctech402/module_3/M3_Codio_PROJECT-Simple-Typo-Checker/exercise_specs.md

 It was neither <b>two</b> hard nor too soft.
 In fact, it felt just <b>write</b>, all <b>crazy</b> and warm. and in no <b>tine</b> at all Goldilocks fell fast asleep.'
 </pre>

-The code editor also contains two lists, one containing a list of the errors and the other containing corrections.
+The code editor also contains two lists:

+1. <code>spelling_errors</code>, which contains the spelling errors
+2. <code>corrections</code> which contains the correct spelling

-Notice that the list indices of the errors correspond to the indicies of the correct spelling.
-For example, in <
+You'll notice that the list indices of the errors correspond to the indicies of the correct spelling.
+For example, element one in <code>spelling_errors</code> is 'wear', while element one in <code>corrections</code> is the corrected form 'where'
-2. List <code>[]</code> with spelling errors contained in the story
-3. List with the correct spelling.

-'wear' , 'tre', 'bord', 'burd',  'biig', 'two', 'write', 'crazy', 'tine'

-'where' , 'three', 'bed', 'bed',  'big', 'too', 'right', 'cozy', 'time'

-Notice that the list indices of the errors correspond to the indicies of the correct spelling.

 Using what we have learned in this module, correct the spelling errors in the story.
-At the end of your program print <code>[name]</code> to the screen.
+At the end of your program print <code>fairy_tale</code> to the screen.

 ## Any Unique Requirements or Notes?